 Justin is an incoming junior at Tufts University majoring in Sociology.
 Also studying Finance and Entrepreneurial Leadership Studies, he hopes to go into green finance.
 At TIE, Justin works on data management and coordinating administrative tasks.

 Ph.D.
 Candidate, Department of English

-Taylor assists in administrative task management for various TIE-coordinated programs, website maintenance, and periodically writes news stories for TIE's initiatives and events.
+Taylor assists in administrative task management for the SWM Master's program.
+At TIE she has assisted with various programs, website maintenance and development, and news stories for TIE initiatives and events.
 She earned her bachelor's degree from the University of Wisconsin-La Crosse in English Literature and Professional/Technical Writing.
 At Tufts, she is focusing on Transatlantic Environmental Literature and Ecocriticism.